 How to become a councillor

 The Borough of Swindon extends beyond the town of Swindon and includes surrounding villages and the town of Highworth.
-It consists of 20 wards represented by 57 borough councillors, each serving a four-year term of office.
+From 2026, it will consist of 25 wards represented by 57 borough councillors, each serving a four-year term of office.

 Standing as a councillor